hazelcast/hazelcast-reference-manual/src/TomcatSessionReplication.md

 #### Deploying P2P (Peer-to-Peer) for Tomcat

-P2P deployment launches an embedded Hazelcast Node in each server instance.
+P2P deployment launches an embedded Hazelcast member in each server instance.

 This type of deployment is simple: just configure your Tomcat and launch.
 There is no need for an external Hazelcast cluster.